 Osechi ryori has a long history that began in the Heian era.
 Back in the day, it was taboo to cook on the first 3 days of the year, which created a custom of pre-cooking food.
 Nowadays you can still buy these beautifully packaged bento boxes in department stores and supermarkets around January 1st.
 Osechi ryori is very practical, as almost all stores and restaurants are closed in the first 3 days of the new year.

 This tradition is not only practical, but it is also very symbolic.
 The box is full of various kinds of food, and each food stands for something.
-For example, the fish roe symbolizes fertility, the black soybeans symbolize health because the word for ‘bean’ is pronounced the same as the word for ‘health’ in Japanese, and the egg roulade stands for wealth because the white and yellow of the egg symbolize silver and gold.
+For example, the fish roe symbolizes fertility.
+Also, the black soybeans symbolize health because the word for ‘bean’ is pronounced the same as the word for ‘health’ in Japanese.
+And the egg roulade stands for wealth because the white and yellow of the egg symbolize silver and gold.

 Your Japan Tour

-As seasoned Japan experts, we can help you create your perfect Japan tour including private guides who can tell you more about Japan’s culture such as the customs surrounding New Year’s Day in Japan.
-Contact us to start planning your unforgettable holiday to this fascinating country full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!
+As seasoned Japan experts, we create perfect Japan package tours including carefully selected local restaurants.
+Check out our group tours and private tours, or contact us to start planning your unforgettable holiday to this fascinating country.
+Japan is full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!